Keto-Friendly Kimchi: 8 Brands That Pass the Low-Carb Test

 • Step 6) Remove pot and place in a large mixing bowl with 1 cup of shredded carrots, ½ head of chopped purple cabbage, 5 chopped green onions, 1 chopped purple radish, and ½ cup of chopped sugar snap peas.

 • Step 7) Add seasonings: 4 tbsps of minced garlic, 2 tbsps of chopped ginger, ½ cup of fish sauce, ½ cup of red pepper flakes, and ¼ cup of hot sauce of choice.
-Not only is hot sauce good for weight loss, it also has a number of additional health benefits too!
+Hot sauce not only supports weight loss but also offers a variety of other health benefits!

 • Step 8) Mix ingredients and spread onto cabbage leaves.
 Place into an air tight container to allow fermentation for a few days before enjoying.